Learn the History of Poland in 10 Minutes

 6. Regaining Independence: The Second Polish Republic

 The outbreak of World War I and the major subsequent changes to Europe’s political map was the moment that Polish activists had long been waiting for.
-Throughout the war around 2 million Polish soldiers fought on the fronts of WWI, supporting the armies of the Triple Entente, whilst the Polish political elite sought the endorsement of the French-Russian-British alliance for Poland’s independence.
+Around two million Polish soldiers fought on the fronts of World War I, supporting the armies of the Triple Entente, whilst the Polish political elite sought the endorsement of the French-Russian-British alliance for Poland’s independence.
 Thanks to these efforts as well as thanks to many favourable events (such as revolutions in Russia and Germany) Poland regained independence on 11th November 1918.

-The interwar period (1918-1939) was entirely devoted to the painstaking and tormented process of rebuilding and reuniting the devastated and terribly divided country (which had been 3 different countries for the previous 123 years).
+The interwar period (1918-1939) was entirely devoted to the painstaking process of rebuilding and reuniting the devastated and terribly divided country.
 It was marked with vehement political mayhem, including the assassination of the first president and a coup d’etat as well as huge unrest on the eastern borders of Poland.
+Culturally, however, Poland was experiencing a golden age: for Polish cinema, music, theatre, the interwar period was one of immense energy, innovation and charm.

 7. World War II